OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

   - You need to have large enough arrays as input bytes for generating a key otherwise, an `InvalidKeySpecException` is thrown.
   - If a Socket read is interrupted, you get a `SocketException`.
 - For Android 9 (API level 28) and above the [Android Developer Blog](https://android-developers.googleblog.com/2018/03/cryptography-changes-in-android-p.html "Cryptography Changes in Android P") shows even more changes:
-  - You get a warning if you still specify a provider using the `getInstance` method and you target any API below 28.
+  - You get a warning if you still specify a security provider using the `getInstance` method and you target any API below 28.
 If you target Android 9 (API level 28) or above, you get an error.
-  - The `Crypto` provider is now removed.
+  - The `Crypto` security provider is now removed.
 Calling it will result in a `NoSuchProviderException`.
 - For Android 10 (API level 29) the [Developer Documentation](https://developer.android.com/about/versions/10/behavior-changes-all#security "Security Changes in Android 10") list all network security changes.

 #### Recommendation